moudsen/mailGraph/README.md

 3. Traversing this set of grahps, we are looking for graphs that have the actual "item id" associated.
 If there is no association found, we can still use any graph as it is still relevant to the trigger, but it will have an indirect relationship.
 4. Most ideally we pick the graph that has the actual "item id" matched.
 If not, we pick the first grapgh we've managed to find.

 In reality this may means that there are items (like simple "interface up/down" configured) that have no graphs defined.
 In this occasion there is no graph attached to the message.
-If you wish a graph to appear at this point, just add a graph using that item and next time this graph will show in the message.
+If you wish a graph to appear at this point, just add a graph using that item and next time this graph will show in the message or add the tag "mailGraph.graph" to the trigger pointing at a graph you would like to display for this trigger.

 # Template adjustments
 I've picked TWIG as the template processor, where the following macros are available for your convenience.
 Feel free to adjust the html.template and plain.template files as you see fit for your situation!